zicoz18/erc20-as-subnet-gas-token-tutorial/submitted version/README.md

 	/* Since we will have a bridge admin account to deploy and interact with bridges and a user account that is using the bridge.
-   We have 2 different accounts to interact with bridges on 2 different chains Therefore, we have to create 4 wallet
+   We have 2 different accounts to interact with bridges on 2 different chains Therefore, we have to create 4 wallets
    */
 	const avaxBridgeAdmin = new ethers.Wallet(
 		process.env.BRIDGE_ADMIN_PRIVATE_KEY,